-The teaching of Mathematics is now facilitated extensively through the use of Computing.
-In lessons where this is the case, exactly how Computing is being used is clearly indicated in planning, with specific software, i.e. ITP’s (Interactive Teaching Programmes), RM Maths, nrich, maths bot, and many more.
+The teaching of Mathematics is now facilitated through computing.
+In lessons where this is the case, exactly how Computing is being used is clearly indicated in planning, with specific software, i.e. ITP’s (Interactive Teaching Programmes), Maths Whizz, Mathseeds Nrich, maths bot, and many more.

 Through careful planning and preparation we therefore aim to ensure that throughout the school children are given opportunities for: